akondrahman/59115ASE/project/Report.md

 To implement the model we use the concepts of _stock_, _flow_, and _auxiliary_ that are defined below:

 * A flow is an entity that contributes to a stock over time.
-There are two types of flows namely inflows, and outflows.
-Inflows work as an aggregator to a stock, whereas, outflows work as a depletory for a stock.
+There are two types of flows, namely inflows and outflows.
+Inflows work as an aggregator to a stock, whereas outflows work as a depletory for a stock.
 Usually, flows are measured for a certain period of time.
 * A stock is the entity that aggregates flows over time.
 Stocks are made larger over time by inflows and decreased by outflows.
 * An auxiliary is an entity that is used to hold input values or intermediates.
-In our implementation we use auxiliaries as input to flows.
-We list the list of auxiliaries, flows, and stocks in presented in Table I. For the rest of the report we will refer to the auxiliaries, and flows by their acronym, and stocks by their full name.
+In our implementation, we use auxiliaries as input to flows.
+The list of auxiliaries, flows, and stocks are present in Table I. For the remainder of the report, we will refer to the auxiliaries and flows by their respective truncated names (see table), and stocks by their full names.

 Table I: List of Auxiliaries, Flows, and Stocks in IPMDFC